Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 If you aren’t ready to step into 4K gaming, but want to move past 1080p, the Dell S2417DG Gaming Monitor could be your saving grace.
 Featuring 1440p resolution, it’s a great step forward in quality from 1080p.
 And with 165Hz refresh rate, with low input lag, it also delivers a great gaming experience.
 Should it be considered the best gaming monitor or not?
+How does it stack up against the best computer monitors?

 The Dell S2417DG rounds out its gaming features—165Hz, 1440p, 1ms response time—within a 24-inch gaming monitor for a comfortable gaming experience.